kpin2/CS326-class-project/README.md

 This software works for grade k through grade 4.

 You must create at least 5 different types of questions which cover at least 3 of the standards in the documentation link above.
+Hi hello bye